antonio30111988/VueEventManager/README.md

 Access App on: http://localhost:8080/ .

+Firebase user for testing login:

+Username: test@test.com
+Password:testing2017

 Thanks for your time !